Chronic Care Management in Pennsylvania.

 CCM in Pennsylvania questions.

-PA Medicaid provides full supplementary coverage for CCM services.
+PA Medicaid provides partial supplementary coverage for CCM services.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-PA Medicaid provides full supplementary coverage.
+PA Medicaid provides partial supplementary coverage.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 Pennsylvania has approximately 2.5M residents aged 65+ (19.4% of the population), with +12% by 2035 projected growth.
 Mature healthcare market with strong academic medical centers.
 Significant rural population benefits from telehealth.
 UPMC and Geisinger are leaders in value-based care.